lzbbest/Rhythmic-Component-Analysis-Tool/README.md

 (vi) Change the interval multiple times to get the best results.

-* For other systems, we provide source code (python) for data analysis.
+* For other systems, we provide source code (fft2.py) for data analysis.
+Users could install Anaconda to set environment and modify parameters in fft2.py for analysis.